Things To Do In Gojo City

 In the late Meiji era, plans were made for the "Goshin Railway," which would connect Gojo City to Shingu City in Wakayama Prefecture via Totsukawa Village.
 This railway line was intended to transport timber resources, including valuable Yoshino cedar, from the forests in the region.

-After the war, construction resumed, and by 1959 roadbed work was completed between Gojo and Joto in Nishiyoshino Village (now part of Gojo city).
-Only the track installation remained incomplete between Gojo and Joto.
+After the war, construction resumed, and by 1959 roadbed work was completed between Gojo and Jodo in Nishiyoshino Village (now part of Gojo city).
+Only the track installation remained incomplete between Gojo and Jodo.
 However, due to changing economic and social circumstances, the Goshin Railway was never realized and was officially cancelled in the late 1980s.

 Despite its cancellation, the Goshin Line left behind remnants such as bridge supports and tunnels that serve as historical artifacts today.